-There can be no doubt that it is the most crucial component of candidate selection.
+There can be no doubt that interview is the most crucial component of candidate selection.
 The interview process, in whatever shape or form it takes, is labour-intensive for those who are organising and running it.
-Applicants who have made it to that stage will be of similar calibre, and an interview performance may be the only way to distinguish between them.
+Applicants who have made it to that stage will be of similar calibre, and performance at interview may be the only way to distinguish between them.